-If you’re using this time spent indoors to watch (or re-watch) Hollywood classics, you might want to add another one to your list.
+If you’re using this time spent indoors to watch (or re-watch) Hollywood classics, you might want to add another one (or two) to your list.

 Rebecca is a black-and-white, 1940 movie directed by the one and only Alfred Hitchcock, starring Laurence Olivier, Joan Fontaine and Judith Anderson.
 It was based on a 1938 novel written by Daphne du Maurier, a Gothic story inspired by the likes of Jane Eyre that has gained somewhat of a cult status over the decades.

-Long story short, the plot is centered around an unnamed narrator, a young and naive woman in her 20s played by Joan Fontaine, who marries a wealthy widower by the name of George ‘Maxim’ de Winter.
+Long story short, the plot is centered around an unnamed narrator, a young and naïve woman in her 20s (played by Joan Fontaine in the Hitchcock version), who marries a wealthy widower by the name of George ‘Maxim’ de Winter.
 De Winter’s first wife, Rebecca, had passed not long before, and the second Mrs de Winter soon finds herself living in her shoes.

 The couple reside at Manderley, a sprawling estate in Cornwall, England, that seems to be haunted by the ghost of Maxim’s first wife.
 Though the first Mrs de Winter is gone, her spirit seems to live on in every nook and cranny of Manderley, something that soon becomes disturbing to the new bride.